About the Report

 Reading the report

 The report presents results for SAI performance and capacities through 5 chapters.
-The chapter on Instiutional Capcities focuses on global context and SAI Institutional capacity.
+The chapter on Institutional Capcities focuses on global context and SAI Institutional capacity.
 Institutional capacities involves aspects of the institutional and legal framework within which a SAI operates, as well as its’ place in the Accountability Ecosystem.
 The chapter covers SAI Independence, interference and right to publish reports, SAI resource situation as well as access to resources.
-Stakeholder relations which also is a key aspect of the institutional performance is further presented on SAI Audit Impact, the chapter which present an analysis of SAIs’ ability to be responsive to current and emerging issues and engagement meaningfully with actors in the Accountability Ecosystems to enhance impact.
+Stakeholder relations, an essential aspect of institutional performance, are further presented on SAI Audit Impact.
+This chapter analyses SAIs’ ability to be responsive to current and emerging issues and engage meaningfully with actors in the Accountability Ecosystems to enhance impact.

 The organisational systems capacity of a SAI include the processes and structures within the organisation to enable a more effective and efficient achievement of the desired objectives.
-These include systems for strategic management, quality governance and support systems, IT-infrastructure, human resource management system and gender and inclusion.
+These include systems for strategic management, quality governance and support systems, IT infrastructure, human resource management systems and gender and inclusion.
 These results are presented in SAI Governance page.

-And the last chapter, SAI role in Fraud and Corruption discusses the work of SAIs in relation to fraud and corruption.
+The last chapter SAI role in Fraud and Corruption discusses the work of SAIs in relation to fraud and corruption.
 Often considered as the ultimate impact of the work of SAIs, the chapter analyses the practices of SAIs as well as aspects of context which may impact their role.